JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_dependencies_extension.md

 }
 ```

-The Multi-OS Archives contain no [](tools_intellij_platform_gradle_plugin_jetbrains_runtime.md) bundled needed to run the IDE locally, perform testing, and other crucial operations.
+The Multi-OS Archives don't bundle [](tools_intellij_platform_gradle_plugin_jetbrains_runtime.md) needed to run the IDE locally, perform testing, and other crucial operations.
 Therefore, it is required to explicitly add a dependency on JetBrains Runtime (JBR) by adding extra `jetbrainsRuntime()` repository and dependency entries.

 It is advised to rely on installer releases, but targeting EAP multi-OS archives helps when making sure your plugin will work in the upcoming IDE releases.